yousinix/lo_form/README.md

   Widget build(BuildContext context) {
     // [1] Wrap your form with [LoForm] widget. return LoForm(
+      // [2] Choose when the submit button is enabled using form status.
+      submittableWhen: (status) => status.isValid || status.isSubmitted,
-      // [2] Implement what happens when the form is submitted.
+      // [3] Implement what happens when the form is submitted.
       onSubmit: (values) async {
         print('Hi, ${values.get('name')}!');
         return true; // Successful submission